**Amended by DBM Board on 10/28/25

 ***Overnight accommodations, if applicable

-- $30 per day, including pre-fish, for the boat
+$20 per day, including pre-fish, for the boat.
+Optional at the boater’s decision

-- Assistance in clean up and securing the boat
+Assistance in cleaning up and securing the boat

 14. PERMITTED FISHING LOCATIONS:

 Tournament waters shall be established by the Tournament Director for each tournament.
 Each competitor must obtain this information from the Tournament Director.
-Fishing on tournament water is permitted anywhere except within 50 yards of any marina gas pump or within 50 yards of another competitors’ boat who was anchored first with the trolling motor up and secured in a fixed position.
-No anchored boat shall permit selected boats within that 50 yards minimum to the exclusion of other contestants’ boats.
+Fishing on tournament water is permitted anywhere except within 50 yards of any marina gas pump or within 50 yards of another competitor’s boat who was spot locked first.
 Any area within the designated tournament waters posted as off-limits or no fishing by the governing agencies shall be off-limits.
 Also, the bass release area established by the Tournament Director will be off-limits and announced at the tournament briefing.
 If a contestant misses the briefing, it is their responsibility to obtain this information.
 All angling must be done from the boat.

 15. CONTESTANTS MUST REMAIN IN BOAT:

 Contestants must not depart the boat to land fish.
 Boats must remain in tournament waters during the tournament days.
 Contestants must leave and return to the official checkpoint by boat.
-Both competitors must remain in the boat at all times except in case of dire emergency.
-In such emergency, competitors may be removed from their boat to a boat operated by other competitors or a rescue boat.
-Partners must remain together at all times, in sight of each other and each others’ catch under the conditions sited above in order for that day catch to be counted.
+Both competitors must always remain in the boat except in case of dire emergency.
+In such an emergency, competitors may be removed from their boat to a boat operated by other competitors or a rescue boat.
+Partners must always remain together, in sight of each other and each other’s catch under the conditions stated above in order for that day's catch to be counted.
 This applies only to dire emergency situations.
-Trailering of boats during tournament hours is prohibited unless at the direction of the tournament officials.
+Trailering boats during tournament hours is prohibited unless at the direction of the tournament officials.

 Competitors are allowed to leave the boat and seek safe shelter in bad weather where danger may be imminent.

-1) Late arrival past designated check in point and time – 1 lb per minute
+Late arrival past designated check in point and time – 1 lb. per minute

-2) Presenting an undersized fish for weigh in – 1 lb + weight of fish
+Presenting an undersized fish for weigh-in – 1 lb. + weight of fish during live weigh-ins.

-3) Presenting a dead fish for weigh in – 4 oz.
-No culling dead fish during the tournament
+Presenting a dead fish for weigh-in – 4 oz.
+No culling dead fish during the tournament or during live weigh-ins.

-4) Failure to sign catch card before submitting to the tournament director – No weight will be recorded for both the boater and co-angler
+Failure to sign the catch card before submitting to the tournament director – No weight will be recorded for either the boater or co-angler.
+Both the boater and co-angler must sign the card after it has been reviewed by both participants.

 There are three awards in each DBM calendar season